jerry-fuyi/SerialAccessor/README.md

 **Contributions are welcome!**

 ## Changelog

+### Version 4.1 - Unaligned Access
+Now support access that are not 4-byte aligned.
+This is useful when accessing external memory mounted on M(S)MC and Octo-SPI.
+STM32G431 and STM32N657 headers are provided for teaching purposes.

 ### Version 4.0 - HAL Refactor and Support for MSPM0
 `seracc.c` is completely platform-independent.
 The hardware-dependent functions are extracted to `seracc_bsp.h` and implementations are provided for STM32 and MSPM0 in `seracc_sthal.c` and `seracc_mspm0.c`, respectively.